mikaelvesavuori/figmagic/readme.md

 #### Overwritten files are moved to trash

-When running `figmagic`, files will be moved with the node module [trash](https://github.com/sindresorhus/trash) (multi-platform) into your OS's trash can.
+When running `figmagic`, files will be moved with the Node module [trash](https://github.com/sindresorhus/trash) (multi-platform) into your OS's trash can.
 Thus, you can recover anything _unintentionally_ overwritten.

-This behavior is added since the previous version 1.
+This behavior is a new behavior added since the previous version 1 that destroyed all old files.

 ## Figma setup